Skip to content

 • ok, true on success, false on any non-zero exit.

-• meta.exit_code, same value as the process exit (see table below).
+• meta.exit_code, present only on failure, equal to the process exit code (see table below).

-• meta.request_id, UUID for correlating CLI invocations with logs.
+• meta.request_id, a 32-character hex id for correlating CLI invocations with logs.
+Generated locally; it has no meaning to Atlassian.

 • data, command-specific payload. compact emits only this value.